Emotive Industrial Design:

-Based in London, Chauhan’s award winning practice is home to a team of highly experienced creatives, working across varied mediums and disciplines on industrial design, product development, creative brand strategy and futures study.
+With offices in London and Helsinki, Chauhan’s award winning practice is home to a team of highly experienced creatives, working across varied mediums and disciplines on industrial design, product development, creative brand strategy and futures study.
 Collaborations span premium, low volume manufacture to entry level, multi-million unit mass production, with clients ranging from startups to the world’s best known companies.